offenesdresden/dvbjs/README.md

 ### Find POIs with coordinates

-Search for diffent kinds of POIs inside a given square.
+Search for different kinds of POIs inside a given square.

 ```js
 // southwest point